 This means that your critically ill loved one might get psychologically dependent on the ventilator because of the reasons outlined above and again, delay the process of your loved one being able to breathe without a ventilator.

-There are a number of Patients in Intensive Care that are long-term ventilator dependent with Tracheostomy and they are therefore “trapped” in Intensive Care with no Quality of Life and often with no perceived alternative but to stay in Intensive Care for long periods of time, without ever leaving Intensive Care.
-Those Patients and their Families in Intensive Care feel like they have no control over the situation and they therefore feel like they are at the mercy of the Intensive Care doctors and nurses.
+There are a number of Patients in Intensive Care or in LTAC that are long-term ventilator dependent with Tracheostomy and they are therefore “trapped” in Intensive Care or LTAC with no Quality of Life and often with no perceived alternative but to stay in Intensive Care for long periods of time, without ever leaving Intensive Care.
+Those Patients and their Families in Intensive Care/LTAC feel like they have no control over the situation and they therefore feel like they are at the mercy of the Intensive Care doctors and nurses.

-Intensive Home Care Nursing might be a solution to the dilemma
+Intensive Home Care Nursing is a solution to the dilemma

 This would be very sad and it certainly doesn’t have to be that way, irrespective of what the Intensive Care team is telling you.
-In some countries now, mainly in Australia, the USA and Germany, specialized and comprehensive Intensive Home Care services are available to take your critically ill loved one home so that he or she, but also their Families can have Quality of Life and or Quality of end of Life.
-For more information visit www.intensivecareathome.com.au
+In some countries now, mainly in Australia, the USA and Germany, specialized, holistic and comprehensive Intensive Home Care services are available to take your critically ill loved one home so that he or she, but also their Families can have Quality of Life and or Quality of end of Life.
+For more information visit www.intensivecareathome.com

-Patient and Family focused services that are not institutionalized
+Patient and Family focused holistic services that are not institutionalised

-If you are living in an area where such services are not available we have more FREE resources prepared for you that will help you to have control, power so that you can influence decision making.
-Those reports will give you massive “behind the scene insight” that is crucial for you having power, control and influence.
+If you are living in an area where such services are not available we have more resources prepared for you that will help you to have control, power so that you can influence decision making.
+Those reports will give you this crucial “behind the scenes insight” that is crucial for you having power, control and influence.

-You shouldn’t and you don’t need to take for face value what the Intensive Care team is telling you!
+You shouldn’t and you don’t need to take for face value what the Intensive Care team or the LTAC is telling you!

 If you are interested in the following Ebooks and Videos or if you have any other questions click on the links below or just send me an email to [email protected]